Nvidia spans AI from $59 Jetson Nano robots to massive datacenters on a chip

 Nvidia CEO Jensen Huang delivered the GPU Technology Conference (GTC) keynote address this morning to spotlight the company’s platforms that span all of computing, from a $59 Jetson Nano robot brain to massive data processing units that are part of its datacenter-on-a-chip strategy.

 Nvidia’s big digital event is expected to draw 30,000 attendees for more than 1,000 sessions timed to accommodate a worldwide audience.
 The event is also coinciding with the digital Arm DevSummit, which starts tomorrow with a keynote chat between Huang and Arm CEO Simon Segars.
-(Nvidia has recently agreed to buy Arm for $40 billion.)
+(Nvidia recently agreed to buy Arm for $40 billion.)
 The whole effort is aimed at winning over the hearts and minds of more than 15 million developers worldwide.

 Huang said Nvidia has shipped more than a billion graphics processing units (GPUs) to date and its CUDA software development kit has had 6 million downloads in 2020.
 He also said Nvidia has 80 news SDKs available today and 1,800 GPU-accelerated applications.
 And he called the company’s new Ampere GPUs the “fastest ramp in our history.”